-These anonymous confessions that are beginning to appear, linked to a similar strain that finds a mardial x massestion x place in poular literature are not miraculous ascidents.
+These anonymous confessions that are beginning to appear, linked to a similar strain that finds a place in popular literature are not miraculous accidents.
 It was inevitable that they should appear, as inevitable as the return of the wild animal to the salt licks.
-Surely Brooks Adams is right in his emphesis upon the instinctive monopolistic character and quality of maternity .
-For individual reasons or because of limitations inxpersant unavoidable obligations some woman may miss the opportunity of domestic relations and respon-The instinct of the race, of all living things is back of the sentance ,- "Together we should give him the comfort he now lacks of happy parents, a comfort which is the tragic, quietly desparate need of every child."
-Here and there individuals may try to thwart it; may seek thrills; and careers; diversions and dramatic episodes : even cults may be established, and movements may be exerted started that we may escape from our bondage of child bearing and domestic relations, but the nakel ed truth is that packed with the pulse of an unborn race.
-The freedom that Abigail Adams sought was not a freedom from a functional instinct and its obligations, but freedom for its
+Surely Brooks Adams is right in his emphasis upon the instinctive monopolistic character and quality of maternity.

+For individual reasons or because of limitations

+and unavoidable obligations some woman may miss the opportunity of domestic relations and responsibilities.
+But the instinct of the race, of all living things, is back of the sentence,-"Together we should give him the comfort he now lacks of happy parents, a comfort which is the tragic, quietly desperate need of every child".
+Here and there individuals may try to thwart it; may seek thrills; and careers; diversions and dramatic episodes; even cults may be established, and movements may be started that we may escape from our bondage of child bearing and domestic relations, but the naked truth is that we are packed with the pulse of an unborn race.
+The freedom that Abigail Adams sought was not a freedom from a functional instinct and its obligations, but freedom for its fullfillment and escape from its perversions.
 The tide has turned; the confessions of anonymous writers will increase.
-As time goes on the courage to publicly acknowledge a mistake and seek to rectify it will be added unto the initial fact of recognizing it in secret.
-The Hounds of Heaven are on the trail.
+As time goes on the courage to publicly acknowledge a mistake and seek to rectify it will be added unto the initial fact of recognizing it in The Hounds of Heaven are on the trail. secret.

 What the results?
 Will woman again be chained to the sink and the wash-tub?
-Will she again become the slave of much man's passionate whims?
-Will her excussion into the realms of science, the fine arts, and her acheivments in education be forgotten?
+Will she again become the slave of man's passionate whims?
+Will her excursion into the realms of science, the fine arts, and her achievements in education be forgotten?
 That does not seem to be the alternative.

-The fruits of one hundred and fifty years in the education and have emancipation of woman har some contribution to make.
-While many difficult and baffleing problems loom, it seems some what safe to examp make one or two generalizations.
+The fruits of one hundred and fifty years in the education and emancipation of woman have some contribution to make.
+While many difficult and baffling problems loom, it seems somewhat safe to make one or two generalizations.

 The first one would be that, however difficult it may be to attain, the marriage relations will continue to be free increasingly of the domination of either over the other.

-The difficulties of the adjustment in the marriage relations are great, and challenge the quality of the best of persons.
-But as time goes on and we become more naturally the children of our modern world, we shall learn that differences and difficulties are not the occasion for fight and divorce, but for the occasion for understanding and adjustment.
-Such understanding and adjustment will be the easier because of the contribution which is coming to the problem by the greater freedom, the broader experience and better general education of woman.
-Added to this is the probability that there is developing a growing appreciation on the part of both men and women, that all industrial activities, all arts and sciences, all activities derive their final significane from the contribution that they may make to the coming generation.
-The movement is in the direction of the marriage as co-operative venture.
-Perhaps the danger that threatens here is the extent to which the state may seek to intervene and gob the venture of its full responsibilities and thus curtail the possible richness the relationship.
-At the moment the impinging of the state upon the individual and the family seems to threaten.
-Worth cont.
+The difficulties of adjustment in the marriage relations are great, and challenge the quality of the best of persons. as time goes on and we become more naturally the children of our modern world, we shall learn that differences and difficulties are not the occasion for fight and divorce, but the occasion for understanding and adjustment.
+Such understanding and adjustment will be the easier because of the contribution which is coming to the problem by the greater freedom, the broader experience and better gener general education of woman.
+There exists the possibility of a greater companionship.
+Added to this is the probability that there is developing a growing appreciation on the part of both men and women, that all industrial activities, all arts and sciences, all social developments derive their final significance from the contribution that they may make to the coming generation.
+The movement is in the direction of marriage as cooperative venture.
+Perhaps the danger that threatens here is the extent to which the state may seek to intervene and rob the venture of its full responsibilities and thus curtail the possible richness of the relationship.

+At the moment the impinging of the state upon the individual and the family seem to threaten.